 The Recipe: Poison Apple Cocktail

-Why We Love It: This fall cocktail recipe on Sugar & Cloth calls for real grenadine (made from pomegranates), instead of the fake stuff, "which is made from corn syrup and food dye," writes Conway.
+Why We Love It: This fall cocktail recipe from Sugar & Cloth calls for real grenadine (made from pomegranates), instead of the fake stuff, "which is made from corn syrup and food dye," Conway admits.
 Additionally, you'll need apple brandy, apple and cranberry juices, nutmeg, cinnamon, and an egg white.

 Dirty Bloody Mary

 Why We Love It: Who said Halloween festivities had to happen at night?
 Salt & Wind's bloody Mary recipe would fit right into a fall brunch setting.
 At the ready, have vodka, Castelvetrano olives, lemon juice, prepared horseradish, chilled tomato juice, hot sauce, Worcestershire sauce, and celery seeds on hand.